-ASL Signs for St. Patrick’s Day
+ASL for St. Patrick’s Day

-Depending on which set of statistics you look at, ASL or American Sign Language, is the 3rd or 4th most popular used language in this country.
+Depending on which set of statistics you look at, ASL, or American Sign Language, is the 3rd or 4th most popular used language in this country.
 Many people are unaware of this.
 Pretty amazing, huh?

-While it is predominantly used by the Deaf community, teaching sign language to babies and toddlers has become increasingly popular by modern parents.
+While it is predominantly used by the Deaf community, teaching sign language to babies and toddlers has become increasingly popular among modern parents.
 Both of my sons could use a few signs before they had verbal words.

 As families and schools celebrate the many holidays in this country, why not make your holidays more inclusive?
 I have always celebrated dozens of holidays, or at least acknowledged them in my household even if they are not a part of my family’s historic cultural heritage.